cennanaradipa/VASP/README.md

 ### readEIGENVAL.py

-My modificiations I made are mostly on this script.
+The modificiations I made are mostly on this script.
 I'm still a bit new to Python, so there might be some redundancies in the code.
 Here's a list of all the changes I've added:

 * Corrected kpoint coordinates so that it will add up per increment of the absolute difference between each kpoint
 * I wanted to keep the regular expression method used by Valenza, but since I saw another script giving similar results using for loops, I went and change about 90% of the code to fit it.